sharmaabhijith/MIA_SNN/README.md

-├── Helpers/        # Utility functions for data processing and model management ├── Models/         # Definitions of various neural network architectures ├── Preprocess/     # Scripts for data preprocessing and augmentation ├── Scripts/        # Miscellaneous bash scripts for evaluation and analysis ├── notebooks/      # Jupyter notebooks for exploratory analysis and demonstrations ├── saved_models/   # Directory to save and load trained model checkpoints └── README.md       # Project documentation
+├── Helpers/        # Utility functions for data processing and model management ├── Models/         # Definitions of various neural network architectures ├── Preprocess/     # Scripts for data preprocessing and augmentation ├── Scripts/        # Miscellaneous scripts for evaluation and analysis ├── notebooks/      # Jupyter notebooks for exploratory analysis and demonstrations ├── saved_models/   # Directory to save and load trained model checkpoints ├── test.c         # C routine for accelerating computation ├── test.so        # Compiled shared object file for C routine └── README.md       # Project documentation
 ```